Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/_index.md

 #### Median (Middle value):
 ```
+Calculating the median (middle value) by yourself:

+list_of_speed_data = [100, 200, 300, 400, 500, 600]

+When we have an even amount of numbers we need to calculate the mean (average) of the two middle
+numbers, in this case 300 and 400.
+So the mean (average) of 300 and 400 is (300+400)/2 = 350.
+Therefore the mean (middle) value is:  median = 350

+When we have an odd amount of numbers we need to divide the total amount of numbers by 2 and then
+round up to the nearest integer.
+For instance:

+list_of_speed_data = [100, 200, 300, 400, 500, 600, 700]

+There are seven numbers in the list, 7/2 = 3.5, if we round up to the nearest integer we get 4.
+Therefore, the 4th number in the list will be the median (middle) value:  median = 400

+Calculating the median using numpy:

 import numpy

 list_of_speed_data = [99, 86, 87, 88, 111, 86, 103, 87, 94, 78, 77, 85, 86]